-There has been no material change in our off-balance sheet arrangements and contractual obligations since the fiscal year ended April 27, 2019.
+There has been no material change in our off-balance sheet arrangements and contractual obligations since the end of our 2019 fiscal year on April 27, 2019.
 For additional information, see our Annual Report on Form 10-K for the fiscal year ended April 27, 2019.